ModelEngineering/controlSBML/docs/source/concepts.rst

 The CalTech control systems library (https://sourceforge.net/projects/python-control/) provides an extensive collection of Python-based tools for control analsysis and design.
-What is missing is an ability to combine SBML models with analysis capabilities such as those in the control systems library.
+The ``controlSBML`` package provides ways for control engineers to use SBML models in the control system library so that existing biomedical models can used in control analysis and design.